 New Jersey Animal Feed Regulations

+For centuries, using food scraps as animal feed was common worldwide.
+The practice declined rapidly in the 1980s, when several disease outbreaks were linked to unsafe animal feed.
+In an attempt to prevent the spread of such diseases, federal laws and regulations were enacted to restrict what is often pejoratively referred to as “garbage feeding” to animals.
+However, using food scraps as animal feed in a safe, resource-efficient way can be environmentally friendly and energy-efficient, providing multiple benefits for both farmers and food waste generators, such as retailers, restaurants, and institutional cafeterias.
 Under federal law, food scraps can generally be fed to animals, so long as food scraps with animal derived by-products are heat-treated by a licensed facility before being fed to swine; and food scraps containing animal-derived by-products are not fed to ruminants.
 The federal regulations function as a floor, and most state regulations go beyond them.

 New Jersey Organic Waste Recycling Laws